 Natural Ways to Keep Bugs & Other Pests Away from Your Pool

 There’s nothing worse than pesky bugs and other pests buzzing and crawling around while you’re enjoying your swimming pool.
 They’re generally not pleasant to look at, and some, like Backswimmers and wasps, even bite and sting.
 Obviously, you’d probably prefer to avoid them.
-We’ve talked about how to get rid of water bugs from your pool before, but now we’re going to skip the harsh chemicals and explore more natural and environmentally-friendly alternatives for dealing with insects and pests around your pool and patio.
+We’ve talked about how to get rid of water bugs and dealing with bees, wasps, and hornets around your pool before, but now we’re going to skip the harsh chemicals and explore more natural and environmentally-friendly alternatives for dealing with insects and pests around your pool and patio.

 Oil users say that some of the best options for keeping bugs in check around your patio and pool are as follows: